 Often here in New England, our homes are historical in reality or recreations.
 But, they can also feel kind of “musty” in their interior decorations.
 How do these homes get updated for more modern and fresher tastes?
-I plan on addressing this issue – updating historical homes for the 21st Century – in my next blog post so stay tuned.
+Check out my post on ideas for modern living in an antique home.
 And no, they won’t be swathed in gray paint with faux-Belgian style furniture!
 A few years ago, I wrote about this modern interior in an 1860 Colonial revival house, also in Sandwich.
-I didn’t mind it in that house, but I wouldn’t want the interior of the Which House to be opened up and overly modernized.
+I didn’t mind it in that house, but I wouldn’t want the interior of the Witch House to be opened up and overly modernized.

 Would you want to live in this style house?
 What do you think of black or dark charcoal paint on a house in general?Would you like my Favorite Tips for a Well-Decorated Home?
 Click here!